isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-02-23-post-Long Term Athlete Development Plans Set To Produce More Sporting Heroes.md

 **Harnessing Science and Technology**

-12. With SSI's core capabilities and delivery system in place, the Institute?s winning edge for the athletes will be its ability to intelligently exploit and apply science and technology (S&T) to its systems and processes.
-Although the SSI currently has S&T initiatives in place, it could benefit from a dedicated programme that will seed and drive sports S&T initiatives.
+12. With SSI's core capabilities and delivery system in place, the Institute?s winning edge for the athletes will be its ability to intelligently exploit and apply science and technology (S&amp;T) to its systems and processes.
+Although the SSI currently has S&amp;T initiatives in place, it could benefit from a dedicated programme that will seed and drive sports S&amp;T initiatives.

 13. One of the strategies is to promote sports related research not only in SSI, but also in institutions of higher learning and research institutions in Singapore.
 This will be done through a dedicated research grant to promote SSM research to support our athletes and the local sports industry.